anatoli12/zoo-storage/README.md

 # zoo-storage

-E-commerce Spring Boot project, using microservice architecture.
+Storage management microservice for E-commerce using Spring Boot.